-If you are travelling alone, it probably doesn’t make sense to rent a car in Japan.
+If you are travelling alone, it probably doesn’t make much sense to rent a car in Japan.
 However, a small group of 3 or 4 could easily justify the expense as it would probably be cheaper to rent, pay for petrol and even pay highway tolls, than it would be to take the train.
-In addition, you would have access to amazing places beyond the cities.
+Without a doubt, the Japan Rail Pass is an amazingly cheap way to get around Japan, however, it generally only guarantees access to the most touristed spots.
+Renting a car gives you access to amazing places beyond Japan’s cities.

 I was surprised to learn how easy it is to rent a car in Yamanashi.
-I spoke with a local Toyota rental agency for this blog post, but I am sure that any national agency would be equally easy.
-Although the employees at Toyota Rent A Car were not confident in speaking English when I visited one of their offices earlier this year (this is an update to my blog), the staff at Toyota are currently receiving intensive language training to prepare for the 2020 Olympics.
+I spoke with a local Toyota rental agency for this blog post, but I am sure that any national agency would be equally easy (JR Rent-A-Car has similar prices and conditions).
+Although the employees at Toyota Rent-A-Car were not confident in speaking English when I visited one of their offices for my original blog post (this is an update to my blog), the staff at Toyota received intensive language training to prepare for the 2020 Olympics.

 Please ensure that you have an international driver’s license that adheres to the following: